5 Habits For Success: How To Stay Motivated

 What Are Habits for Success?

-Top Tips for Creating Habits for Success that Stick:
+Tips for Creating Habits That Stick

-2. Be Mindful of Short Term / Instant Gratification Desires
+2. Be Mindful of Instant Gratification

-3. Start Small!
+3. Start Small (Really Small!)

 For example, if you want to introduce a new morning routine, it may be more difficult to maintain if you suddenly introduce an entire routine in one go.

-4. Reflect & Review Frequently
+4. Reflect and Review Regularly

-When you decide on your own habits for success, they need to be relevant to the goal you're working towards.
-In time our goals can shift and evolve.
 Checking that your habits are still supporting you to achieve these goals is key.

-5. Celebrate All Your Achievements.
+5. Celebrate Everything

 In a study carried out by Lally, Van Jaarsveld, Potts & Wardle in 2009, they found that around 66 days is how long that repetitiveness of a habit becomes a lifestyle change.